Gangsta Boo

-Lola Chantrelle Mitchell (August 7, 1979 – January 1, 2023), better known by her stage name Gangsta Boo, was an American rapper.
-She rose to prominence as a member of Three 6 Mafia, which she joined at the age of 14.
-After releasing six albums, she left the group and its record label after the release of her second solo album, Both Worlds *69 (2001), due to financial disputes and issues regarding promotion of the album.
-She subsequently released several solo albums and became known for collaborating with artists such as Eminem, Run the Jewels, La Chat, Latto, GloRilla, and Yelawolf.
+Lola Chantrelle Mitchell (August 7, 1979 – January 1, 2023), better known as Gangsta Boo, was an American rapper.
+She rose to prominence as a member of Three 6 Mafia, which she joined at the age of 14; after releasing six albums, she left the group and its record label after the release of her second solo album Both Worlds *69 (2001) due to financial disputes and issues regarding promotion of the album.
+She subsequently released several solo albums and became known for collaborating with artists such as Foxy Brown, La Chat, Eminem, GloRilla, Run the Jewels, Lil Jon, Latto, Outkast, Tinashe, and Yelawolf.

 Early life

 Lola Chantrelle Mitchell was born in the Whitehaven area of Memphis, Tennessee, on August 7, 1979.
-Though she was from a middle-class family, she said that they later "moved to the hood" after her parents divorced.
+She was from a middle-class family, but said that they later "moved to the hood" after her parents divorced.
 She started rapping at around the age of 14.

 Music career

 Three 6 Mafia

-After being discovered by DJ Paul of Three 6 Mafia, Gangsta Boo was featured on the group's 1995 debut album Mystic Stylez and continued to collaborate with the group for five more albums.
-She ultimately left the group in 2001 to prioritize her solo career.
+After being discovered by DJ Paul, Gangsta Boo became a member of Three 6 Mafia, making her the sole female member of the group.
+She made her first appearance on DJ Paul's mixtape Volume 16: 4 Da Summer Of ’94, released in 1994.
+She was on the group's 1995 debut album Mystic Stylez and on four more albums until she ultimately left the group in 2001 to prioritize her solo career.

 In 2013, she joined the Three 6 Mafia spin-off group Da Mafia 6ix, and was significantly featured on their debut mixtape 6ix Commandments.
 She departed from the group in 2014.